Catalog Generation

 This rejection criteria is NOT applied to WFC3/IR or ACS/SBC data since they are not affected by cosmic-rays in the same way as the other detectors.

-3.3.1 Single-image CR Rejection Algorithm
+3.5.1 Single-image Cosmic-Ray Rejection Algorithm

 An algorithm has been implemented to identify and ignore cosmic-rays in single exposures.
 This algorithm has been used for ignoring cosmic-rays during the image alignment code used to determine the a posteriori alignment to GAIA.

-In addition to these ‘head-on cosmic-rays’, ‘glancing cosmic-rays’ produce streaks across the detector.
-Those are identified by identifying sources with a minimum width (semiminor_axis) less than the FWHM of a point source and an elongation > 2.
-The width and elongation are also properties defined by photutils.segmentation.SourceProperties.
 The combination of these criteria allows for the identification of a vast majority of cosmic-rays.
 The DQ array of the single exposure then gets updated to flag those pixels identified as cosmic-rays based on these criteria.
-These DQ flags are then ONLY applied when creating the TotalProduct to limit the contribution of cosmic-rays from the total detection image.
-These flags are NOT used to generate any other product in order to avoid affecting the photometry or astrometry of any source from the total detection image any more than necessary.
+These DQ flags are then ONLY applied when creating the TotalProduct to limit the contribution of cosmic-rays in the total detection image.
+These flags are NOT used to generate any other product in order to avoid affecting the photometry or astrometry of any source from the total detection image more than necessary.

-3.3.2 Rejection Criteria
+3.5.2 Rejection Criteria

 In its simplest form the criteria for rejection is: